 New Kid by Jerry Craft

-New Kid is the first graphic novel to be awarded the Newbery prize and it’s easy to see why!
-Embedded in a coming of age story of being the new kid at a New York City private prep school is the friction of racism in the form of microaggressions.
+New Kid is the first graphic novel to be awarded the Newbery Prize and it’s easy to see why!
+Embedded in a coming-of-age story of being the new kid at a New York City private prep school is the friction of racism in the form of microaggressions.
 There’s the obnoxious kid Andy who doesn’t seem to realize that Ramon is Nicaraguan, not Mexican.
 It’s not just the kids but the adults at Jordan’s school commit microaggressions.
 A white adult assumes that Mr. Gardner coaches a sport because he’s black.
 The librarian at the book fair picks “urban grit” books for Jordan and Drew.
-And my favorite, Mrs. Rawle, who is the worst kind: she thinks she’s “woke” but she’s actually racist.
-Jordan’s year at Riverdale Academy Day School also depicts kids of all different backgrounds struggling to fit in, and, in learning about each other, they triumph in the end by not just getting through the year, but by forging bonds that connect them to each other.
+And my favorite, Mrs. Rawle, is the worst kind: she thinks she’s “woke” but she’s racist.
+Jordan’s year at Riverdale Academy Day School also depicts kids of all different backgrounds struggling to fit in, and, in learning about each other, they triumph in the end by not just getting through the year, but by forging bonds that connect them.
 Jerry Craft’s graphic novel points out our racist blind spots.
-It’s a book that is both empowering and uplifting, making us, the reader, better people for having read this book. [middle grade graphic novel, ages 8 and up]
+It’s a book that is both empowering and uplifting, making us, the readers, better people for having read this book. [middle grade graphic novel, ages 8 and up]

 Jerry Craft on experiencing microaggressions and including this material in New Kid:

 Cilla Lee-Jenkins: Future Author Extraordinaire by Susan Tan